Lili Boulanger: Vieille prière bouddhique

-This work, "Old Buddhist Prayer", is written for tenor and chorus (soprano, alto, tenor and bass), accompanied by a large orchestra consisting of: 2 flutes, 2 oboes, English horn, 2 clarinets (B♭), bass clarinet (B♭), 2 bassoons, sarrusophone + 4 horns (F), 3 trumpets, 4 trombones, tuba + tympani, cymbals, bass drum + celesta + 2 harps, strings.
-Composed during 1914–1917, it was, as many of her works, not performed until after World War I, in 1921.
-This work is not based within Catholicism, as her psalms were.
-Rather, it sets the text of a Buddhist daily prayer.
-James Briscoe notes that this work shows similarities to Stravinsky but also anticipates the next generation of composers.
+This work, 'Old Buddhist Prayer', is written for tenor and chorus (soprano, alto, tenor and bass).
+They are accompanied by a large orchestra of 2 flutes, 2 oboes, English horn, two clarinets in B♭, bass clarinet in B♭, two bassoons, sarrusophone and four horns in F, three trumpets, four trombones, tuba, tympani, cymbals, bass drum, celesta, two harps and strings.
+Composed from 1914 to 1917, it only premièred in 1921, following World War I (like many of her works).

+Vieille prière bouddhique is not rooted within a Catholic framework; rather, it sets the text of a daily prayer from the Metta Sutta.

+James Briscoe notes that this work shows similarities to Igor Stravinsky's music, while also anticipating the next generation of composers.

+D'un... diptych

 D'un soir triste

-This symphonic poem was the last work Boulanger was able to compose by her own hand, without help in writing.